Human Resources Laws: Everything You Need to Know

 The Equal Employment Opportunity Commission administers the Age Discrimination in Employment Act.
 The ADEA prohibits employers from discriminating against individuals aged 40 or older in wages, hiring, promotions, layoffs, benefits, terminations, and other terms or conditions when it comes to employment.
 The ADEA law does not prohibit employers from discriminating against individual's younger than 40.

 The Department of Labor administers the Occupational Safety and Health Act.
 The OSHA is the main federal law that governs occupational safety and health in the workplace.
 The OSHA ensures that employers provide a healthy and safe work environment for their employees.
 The environment needs to be free of excessive noise levels, exposure to toxic chemicals, mechanical dangers, unsanitary conditions, and heat or cold stress.

 The Patient Protection and Affordable Care Act, or "Obamacare," is responsible for expanding health care coverage via private and public insurance.
 It also broadens Medicare coverage and Medicaid eligibility.
 This act establishes exchanges for health insurance.
 Finally, this act establishes other standards for health care.
 This law also establishes an employer and individual mandate that requires all employees to buy health care coverage and all employers who have at least 50 employees to offer them health insurance.
-Employers who don't offer health insurance to their employers must pay a penalty.
+Employers who don't offer health insurance to their employees must pay a penalty.